X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Dataset Construction

+Pywikibot\footnote{v.
+8.0.1, https://pypi.org/project/pywikibot/} was used to download articles which had versions in English, Spanish, Chinese and Hindi.\footnote{Download date: March 22, 2023.} These were split into sections and paragraphs with wikitextparser.\footnote{v.
+0.51.1, https://pypi.org/project/wikitextparser/}

-\paragraph{Wikipedia paragraph selection} After selecting paragraph pairs as described in Section~\ref{sec:dataset-construction}, we further filtered the data according to length and paragraph similarity score.
-For Spanish-English paragraphs and Hindi-English paragraphs, we only kept those with English paragraphs containing between 86 and 1000 characters, (Spanish, Hindi) paragraphs containing between 120 and 1000 characters, and a similarity score between .63 and .95.
+After selecting paragraph pairs, we further filtered the data according to length and paragraph similarity score.
+We only kept those with English paragraphs containing between 86 and 1000 characters, (Spanish, Hindi) paragraphs containing between 120 and 1000 characters, and a similarity score between .63 and .95.
+For Chinese-English paragraphs, we removed pairs where the Chinese paragraphs had over 250 characters.